Back to All

 Parts of a boot

-Roller skating boots will have the following components: Insoles, midsoles, outsoles, uppers (main boot body), boot lining, padding, tongues and tongue linings.
-All skates have skate boots and they are the part that is most important as far as comfort, making you have the right fit and size for you will greatly impact your roller skating experience.
+Roller skating boots will have the following components: uppers (main part of boot), insoles, midsoles, outsoles, boot lining, padding, tongues and tongue linings.
+All skates have skate boots, and finding the perfect fit is the most important part of ensuring you have a comfortable experience skating.

 Materials